Strawberry Chia Jam (Paleo + Vegan)

 This Strawberry Chia Jam is an easy and delicious way to preserve the summer’s freshest, sweetest strawberries!
-This four ingredient recipe is naturally thickened with chia seeds and sweetened with a touch of maple syrup.
+This four-ingredient recipe is naturally thickened with chia seeds and sweetened with a touch of maple syrup.
 You’ll love this easy paleo + vegan recipe.

-When was the last time you had a perfectly ripe, super sweet and juicy strawberry?
+When was the last time you had a perfectly ripe, super sweet, and juicy strawberry?
 If your answer isn’t in the last week or so, you’re doing summer wrong!

-Luckily, I can say the last time I had one was about an hour ago at the farmer’s market, where I bought a few pints of picked-this-morning local strawberries that were warm from the sun and incredibly delicious.
+Luckily, I can say the last time I had one was about an hour ago at the farmer’s market.
+I bought a few pints of picked-this-morning local strawberries that were warm from the sun and incredibly delicious.
 Plump, sweet, and so juicy the juice runs down your chin – just as a great strawberry should be.

 Strawberries right now are so good and I’m lucky that here in San Diego, we are able to get local strawberries pretty much all year round.
 But they’re never as good, and affordable, as they are during the peak of summer.

-Skip the jam that come with cups and cups of sugar please – the fruit is sweet enough on it’s own, and we want to let those fresh flavors shine!
+Skip the jam that comes with cups and cups of sugar, please.
+The fruit is sweet enough on its own, and we want to let those fresh flavors shine!
 Give this a try and you’ll never go back.
 Enjoy!

 Strawberry Chia Jam (Paleo + Vegan)

-- 2 tablespoons maple syrup or honey
+- 2 tablespoons maple syrup, or honey

 - 1 tablespoon + 2 teaspoons chia seeds